mas-bandwidth/netcode/STANDARD.md

 2. Dedicated servers
 3. Clients

 The web backend is a typical web server, for example nginx, which authenticates clients and provides a REST API.
 Clients are endpoints running the netcode.io protocol that want to connect to dedicated server instances.
-Dedicated servers are instances of the server-side portion of the game or application running on top of netcode.io in data centers or the cloud.
+Dedicated servers are instances of the server-side portion of the game or application running in data centers or the cloud.

 The sequence of operations for a client connect are: